 Interest Expense, Net.
-Interest expense consists principally of interest payments on the Company's outstanding borrowings under the ABL Facility, First Lien Term Loan, Senior Notes, as well as interest payments on the Company's previous \$400.0 million senior secured lien PIK toggle floating rate notes due 2027 that were fully prepaid in January 2021 ("the Second Lien Notes") amortization of discount and deferred financing fees and changes in derivatives not designated as hedging instruments related to the interest rate swaps.
+Interest expense consists principally of interest payments on the Company's outstanding borrowings under the ABL Facility, First Lien Term Loan, Senior Notes, amortization of discount and deferred financing fees, and payments associated with the interest rate cap.
 Refer to the "Liquidity and Capital Resources" section below for further discussion of these outstanding borrowings.